bguan/grafon/README.md

 The symbols can be further arranged in a handful of 2 dimensional operations to form words.

+An unary operation manipulating a symbol is associated with an ending vowel to be appended to the end of the symbol.

-A binary dimensional operations takes 2 symbols or expressions are associated with an ending consonant to be appended to the end of the first symbol or expression.
+A binary operation manipulating 2 symbols (or expressions) is associated with an ending consonant to be appended to the end of the first symbol (or expression).